 Determines that it will not be able to adhere to the Plan of Work in future.

+Notwithstanding paragraph 1 above, the Contractor shall temporarily reduce or suspend production whenever such reduction or suspension is required to protect the Marine Environment from Serious Harm or a threat of Serious Harm or to protect human health and safety.
+A Contractor shall notify the Secretary-General of such a reduction or suspension of production as soon as is practicable and no later than 72 hours after production is reduced or suspended.

+Regulation 29

 Reduction or suspension in production due to market conditions

-Notwithstanding regulation 29, a Contractor may temporarily reduce or suspend production due to market conditions but shall notify the Secretary-General thereof as soon as practicable thereafter.
+Notwithstanding regulation 28, a Contractor may temporarily reduce or suspend production due to market conditions but shall notify the Secretary-General thereof as soon as practicable thereafter.
+Such reduction or suspension may be for a period of up to 12 months.

-If the Contractor proposes to continue the reduction or suspension for more than 12 months, the Contractor shall submit to the Secretary-General in writing its reasons for seeking a reduction or suspension of that length of time.
+If the Contractor proposes to continue the reduction or suspension for more than 12 months, the Contractor shall notify the Secretary-General in writing, and 30 Days prior to the end of the 12-month period, giving its reasons for seeking a further reduction or suspension of that length of time.
 The Commission shall, upon

 determining that the reasons for the reduction or suspension are reasonable, including where the prevailing economic conditions make Commercial Production impracticable, recommend approval of the suspension to the Council.
 The Council shall, based on the recommendation of the Commission, consider the reduction or suspension requested by the Contractor.

-The reduction or suspension may be for a period of up to 12 months, but the Contractor may apply for more than one suspension.
+The Contractor may apply for more than one suspension.

-The Contractor shall temporarily reduce or suspend production whenever such reduction or suspension is required to protect the Marine Environment or to protect human health and safety.
-A Contractor shall notify the Secretary-General of such a reduction or suspension of production as soon as is practicable and no later than 72 hours after production is reduced or suspended.

-In the event of any suspension in mining activities, the Contractor shall continue to monitor and manage the project area in accordance with the Closure Plan, as modified in accordance with regulation 58.
+In the event of any suspension in mining activities, the Contractor shall continue to monitor and manage the Mining Area in accordance with the Closure Plan.
+Where suspension continues for a period of more than 12 months, the Commission may require the Contractor to submit a final Closure Plan in accordance with regulation 60.
+Where the Contractor suspends all production for more than 5-years, the Council may terminate the exploitation contract and the Contractor shall be required to implement the final Closure Plan.

-A Contractor shall notify the Secretary-General as soon as it recommences any mining activities and, where necessary, shall provide to the Secretary-General such information as is necessary to demonstrate that the issue triggering a reduction or suspension has been addressed.
+A Contractor shall notify the Secretary-General as soon as it recommences any mining activities, and no later than 72 hours after such recommencement, and, where necessary, shall provide to the Secretary-General such information as is necessary to demonstrate that the issue triggering a reduction or suspension has been addressed.
+The Secretary-General shall notify the Council that production has recommenced.

-Draft regulation 31

-Optimal Exploitation under a Plan of Work

-In pursuance of regulation 2 (2) (a) relating to the efficient conduct of activities, and the avoidance of unnecessary waste, and to ensure that the Resources are being mined optimally in accordance with the Mining Workplan, a Contractor shall, in accordance with Good Industry Practice:

-Avoid inefficient mining practices; and

-Minimize the generation of waste in the conduct of Exploitation in the Area.

-A Contractor shall include in its annual report under regulation 40 such information and reports as the Secretary-General requests, in accordance with the Guidelines, to demonstrate that the Contractor is meeting the obligation in paragraph 1 above under the Mining Workplan.

-If the Secretary-General becomes aware that the Contractor is not meeting its obligation in paragraph 1 above, the Secretary-General may, by way of written notice to the Contractor, request of a review of mining and processing activities carried out under the Plan of Work.
-The Contractor and Secretary-General shall agree any modifications to bring the Mining Workplan and any mining and processing practice into conformity with Good Industry Practice, taking account of the technical and financial resources of the Contractor, the prevailing market conditions and, where applicable, the effect on the Marine Environment.
-The Contractor shall implement such modifications and by such time as agreed between it and the Secretary-General.

-Members of the Authority shall, to the best of their abilities, assist the SecretaryGeneral through the provision of data or information in connection with this regulation where processing, treatment and refining of ore from seabed mining occurs under their jurisdiction and control.

 Section 3 Safety of life and property at sea

-Draft regulation 32
+Regulation 30

 Safety, labour and health standards